 If you have been tried and convicted of a crime, you are not yet at the end of the road.
 The next step for you is to appeal your conviction to a higher court, known as an appellate court.
 In Florida, there are five District Courts of Appeal that hear these cases.
-In an appeal, your attorney argues that mistakes made at your trial resulted in an improper verdict or sentence.
+In an appeal, your lawyer argues that mistakes made at your trial resulted in an improper verdict or sentence.
 You may be awarded a new trial, or have your conviction overturned altogether.

 What orders can be appealed?

 In Florida, appeals are governed by Chapter 924 of the criminal procedure code.
 (See Fla.
 Stat. §924.02 et seq.)
 This chapter establishes the ground rules for an appeal as a matter of right.
 An appeal as a matter of right is one that the appellate court must hear.
 In contrast, a discretionary appeal is one the higher court can refuse to consider.
 As a general rule, you can only appeal from an actual conviction, and not from a guilty plea or a plea of nolo contendere, unless you have expressly reserved your right to appeal when you made your plea.
 In addition to appealing a conviction, you may also appeal:

 - an order granting probation;

 - an order revoking probation; and

 - a sentence.

 Typically, the appellate court will not hear evidence, unlike the trial court.
 Instead, the appellate court reviews the record of the evidence at trial, and briefs (legal arguments) submitted by the lawyers for both sides.

 There are two basic grounds for appeal: